CescaNeri/DataMining-MachineLearning/data-mining/introduction/data-mining.md

 *points belonging to a cluster are more similar to each other than those belonging to other clusters*

 **Marketing Segmentation**

-The goal is to spit customers into distinct subsets to target specific marketing activities.
+The goal is to split customers into distinct subsets to target specific marketing activities.

 Techniques: